-Information on loans issued to related parties is disclosed in Note 19 to the consolidated financial statements.
+Information on loans issued to related parties is disclosed in Note 28 to the consolidated financial statements.

 We reviewed the expected credit losses model on loans issued to related parties and analyzed the assumptions used by management of the Group as the basis for determining the amount of the allowance for expected credit losses.
 We reviewed forecasts of future cash flows and assessment of the borrower's financial position and credit rating.
+We also considered the relationships between the related parties, to which the loans were issued.